heryfitiavana22/next-ytdl/README.md

 # next-ytdl

-A simple web application that allows you to download audio from YouTube videos.
+A simple web application that allows you to download audio or video from YouTube.
 Built with Next.js and [youtube-dl-exec](https://github.com/microlinkhq/youtube-dl-exec).

 ## Features